-Borrowing to fund your education is an investment in your future.
-However, this is an investment that must be repaid.
+Loans are a form of financial aid that must be repaid.
 Repaying your student loans establishes your financial independence and credit history.
-It is very important that you manage your loan payments carefully—failing to repay as agreed can have serious consequences to your financial well-being.
+It is very important that you manage your loan payments carefully—failing to repay as agreed upon in your promissory note can have serious consequences to your financial well-being.

 Your loan payments will be handled differently, depending on the program.